 We welcome applicants whose first language is not English; you must obtain a grade B in GCSE English language or equivalent, or will be required to have IELTS 7 (with grade 7 in writing).

-Typical tariff or grades required: 320-340 points from 3 A-levels with an A in Drama/Theatre Studies/English Literature and B in Film/Media or relevant subject.
+Typical grades required: AAB - ABB from 3 A-levels with an A in Drama/Theatre Studies/English Literature and B in Film/Media or relevant subject.

 Excluded subjects: General Studies and Critical Thinking